y-sakakihara/workshops/index.md

 to trigger the interplay between fundamental physicists and cosmologists.

 This workshop is basically on-site.
 We lively broadcast the workshop through Zoom for online participants.
-This year, the talks are given mainly in Japanese expect for some talks.
+This year, the talks are given in Japanese.

 ### Keywords